kwaldenphd/bits-bytes/README.md

 - Megabyte MB = 1 million Bytes
 - Gigabyte GB = 1 billion Bytes
 - Terabyte TB = 1 trillion Bytes

-  a.
-One bit gives us two patterns: `1 and 0`.
+  * One bit gives us two patterns: `1 and 0`.
-  b.
-2 bits allow for four patterns: `00, 11, 01, 10`.
+  * 2 bits allow for four patterns: `00, 11, 01, 10`.
-  c.
-Every time we add one bit to the length of our bitstring, we double the number of available patterns.
+  * Every time we add one bit to the length of our bitstring, we double the number of available patterns.
-  d.
-So, 8 bits or 1 Byte provides a means for representing 256 different patterns, as illustrated in this chart:
+  * So, 8 bits or 1 Byte provides a means for representing 256 different patterns, as illustrated in this chart:

 - 1 bit – 2 patterns (21)
 - 2 bits – 4 (22)